DigitalOcean $4/mo Droplet Plan: Is It Enough For Your Web Application?

 DigitalOcean $4 Droplet Plan

-Once you do that you can then proceed to the next steps of launching your server which are choosing the server data center, adding the server root passwords, backups, and so on.
+Add the server root passwords, backups, and so on.
 To know how to do that in detail you can read this article.

 Can You Install WordPress on the DigitalOcean $4 Server?

-Unfortunately, you can not install the 1-click WordPress install from the DigitalOcean marketplace.
 When you try to do that, it tells you that “This size doesn’t have enough disk space to support the image you selected”.

-We didn’t give up, we decided that we will do a manual setup for WordPress, we used the Ubuntu image and did configure the server.
 You can do that easily by following this guide.
 But if you want a brief and fast guide you follow the commands below.

 How to Install WordPress on the DigitalOcean $4 Plan?

-There are many ways to setup WordPress manually.
+There are many ways to set up WordPress manually.
 In this example, we will use Ubuntu on top of the server.
 Follow these steps in order.

-First: Access the server:
+• First: Access the server:

 Access the server via SSH terminal such as Putty and via SFTP client such as Filezilla.
 We will need them both.